rheophile10/videoWatcher/README.md

 perpetual scrutiny of utterances of elected officials

 # requirements
+playwright install-deps
+playwright install
-you need ffmpeg and it needs to be in PATH playwright install-deps playwright install you need a hugging face token for speaker diarization
+you need a hugging face token for speaker diarization